9 min

 Relevance is key

 It’s important to focus on current events and trends.
-For example, if a famous actor has returned to a popular film franchise, fans will look for content related to that return.
+For example, if a famous actor has returned to a popular film franchise, fans will be looking for content related to that return.
 Connecting your content to current events can increase its chances of success.

-,,Timing of content is something that many creators often underestimate, but it can actually be the factor that determines the success or failure of a video.
-People like to watch what’s ‘hot’, and if you manage to time your videos right, you’ll definitely get more attention.”
+,,Timing your content is something that many creators often underestimate, but it can actually be the deciding factor in whether or not it’s successful. video failure.
+People like to watch what's trending, and if you can time your videos right, you'll definitely get more attention."

 …